cardinalanticheat/documentation/getting-started/index.md

 It is overall questionable why Java 9+ introduced this module system in the first place as it breaks a lot of exisiting code.

+### Configure Netty for Cardinal

+Cardinal still has (as of the 4.x release) some performance issues while handling the packets.
+These issues have no impact on the servers tps.
+Some packets (e.g. movement packets) trigger an environment update to be able to accuratly evaluate the players actions.
+These updates may take a few millisecounds (~2-5ms).
+While this is not a lot, it can sum up when a lot of players are on the same thread resulting in a negative balance.

+To fix this, simply edit the `Spigot.yml` and change the `netty-threads` to 3 times the expected amount players.
+This will assure a smooth gaming experience and fix any lags you would've faced.

+### Send to many Packets

+Cardinal sends a lot of packets to keep track of entity positions on the client side and other actions.
+Some Spigots and ViaVersion kicks the player when they send a certain amount of packets per tick resulting in a kick.
+You can either increase the amount of packets or disable the tracking as Cardinal takes care of *packet spamming*

 ### Allow tcpdump

 Cardinal uses the `tcpdump` command to capture network packets at hardware layer.